Reasons a Book Gets Bad Reviews: The Storytelling Lacks

 I’m currently ghostwriting a memoir in which a woman married and later divorced a psychopath who stole money from investors.
 Then she fought the state of Arizona because it came after her for the money he stole while they were married (even though she derived no benefit and actually lost money herself), and then she succeeded in getting the law changed so no spouse would ever have to endure what she did — all while suffering from PTSD.
 Everyone I talk to thinks that’s a compelling story, and it’s my responsibility to make sure it’s told in the most interesting way possible.

-That’s what I do, so contact me when you know your story idea is compelling and worth telling, but you need help telling it.
+I am a ghostwriter in Portland and that’s what I do, so contact me when you know your story idea is compelling and worth telling, but you need help telling it.

-Contact me so we can explore how a ghostwriter or editor can benefit you.
+Contact me and we can explore how a ghostwriter or editor can benefit you.